What's New in the .NET Framework Version 3.5

 The .NET Framework 3.5 unifies the Windows Workflow Foundation (WF) and Windows Communication Foundation (WCF) frameworks so that you can use WF as a way to author WCF services or expose your existing WF workflow as a service.
 This enables you to create services that can be persisted, can easily transfer data in and out of a workflow, and can enforce application-level protocols.
+For more information, see Creating Workflow Services and Durable Services.
 For code samples, see Workflow Services Samples.

 WCF Web Programming Model

 The WCF Web Programming Model enables developers to build Web-style services with WCF.
 The Web Programming Model includes rich URI processing capability, support for all HTTP verbs including GET, and a simple programming model for working with a wide variety of message formats (including XML, JSON, and opaque binary streams).
 For more information, see WCF Web Programming Model Overview.
 For code samples, see Web Programming Model Samples.

 WCF now includes a strongly typed object model for processing syndication feeds, including both the Atom 1.0 and RSS 2.0 formats.
 For more information, see WCF Syndication.
 For code samples, see Syndication Samples.